stashed/docs/docs/guides/latest/troubleshooting/permission-denided/index.md

 ### During Restore

-You may see the permission issue during restore process in the following scenarios.
+You may see the permission issue during the restore process in the following scenarios.

 ### Backup was taken as a particular user